 Gain real-world experience during your study by working on real projects and with real companies.

 We have close links with Cyber Toa, a Wellington based cybersecurity agency and one of just 10 certified training partners in the world of the gold-standard Software Engineering Institute (SEI) at Carnegie Mellon University in the United States.

-Cybersecurity Engineering (subject to regulatory approval—expected in July 2018) will be offered from 2018 as a major within the Bachelor of Engineering with Honours degree.
+Cybersecurity Engineering will be offered from 2019 as a major within the Bachelor of Engineering with Honours degree.

 Bachelor of Science students taking Computer Science can also choose to specialise in Cybersecurity by taking particular courses and have this recognised in the name of their qualification when they graduate.